PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 16:00:46
+Last updated: 2024-04-05 16:01:20
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby